Redshift Observatory

 They were hideous.
 If you’re using them, I advise you not to, and you’re thinking of using them, don’t.

 Also, you can’t close the account yourself, from your account.
-It is made difficult, as it was, to prevent people from leaving.
+It is made difficult, and it was, to prevent people from leaving.

 Avoid.